Geometric art: Funerals

 Large funerary vases (often Dipylon kraters for men, and belly-handled amphorae for women) not only depicted funerary scenes, but they also had practical purposes, either holding the ashes or being used as grave markers.
 These vases often carried funerary imagery to commemorate the dead; the deceased person was depicted robed lying in state (prothesis), often surrounded by mourning family members, or lying in a bed and carried to the grave with an honorary chariot procession (ekphora).
 The depiction was accompanied by various heroic scenes and warfare imagery which are thought to be related to similar descriptions of the Homeric epics and were used to enhance the heroic ambience.
 To the Greeks, an omission of a proper burial was an insult to proper dignity.
 The mythological context of a proper burial relates to the Greeks' belief in a continued existence in the underworld that will disallow the dead to maintain peace in the absence of a proper burial ritual.

 Symposia

 Aside from its funerary use, the Greeks also utilized various vessels during symposia.
 The Greek symposium was a social gathering that only aristocratic males were allowed to attend.
 Vessels, such as wine coolers, jugs, various drinking cups, and mixing vessels, were decorated with Greek, geometric scenes.
 Some of the scenes depicted drinking parties or Dionysus and his followers.
 The symposia were held in the andron, which was a men's-only room.
-The only women allowed into this room were called "hetaera", or female sex-workers, who required payment from their regular, male companions.
+The only women allowed into this room were called "hetaera", highly educated entertainers and conversationalists who required payment from their male companions.
+There is scholarly dispute about whether hetaerae also engaged in sex work.